SoukupSoft/SoukupSoft/README.md

+**NOTE: This isn't complete.
+If you find anything that doesn't quite make sense, be sure to [report it](mailto:soukupsoft@gmail.com).**

-Hi, I am the creator of the http://soukupsoft.is-great.net website.
+Hi.
+I'm SoukupSoft, the creator of the http://soukupsoft.is-great.net website, and a big tech fan.

-What you *can* do:
+| How do I contribute?
+Please **do**:
-- look at my repos
+- look around
-- help me with coding by testing the code
+- help me by testing code in repos
-- use my techniques for your repos (I can help you via mail, just email me to soukupsoft@gmail.com)

-What you *shouldn't* do:
-- replicate this account/any of the repos (you *can* fork the repos by using the dedicated command)
-- update the files (send them to the inbox mentioned above, please)
+- learn from any repos you're interested in
+- contribute (if you can)

+Please **don't**:
+- violate GitHub's ToS
+- impersonate me
+- use any code (or portions of it) from my repos for malicious purposes

+| More will come in the future.
+In the meantime, share the love for technologies of various shapes and forms.
+Hope you find what you are looking for here!